Professor David Tanenbaum, department chair

 It is possible to study abroad and complete a physics major, although careful planning is necessary and the fall of the junior year is preferred.
 The department recommends that students consider programs where it will be possible to take physics while abroad and that students avoid being away during their senior year if at all possible.
 The Department of Physics and Astronomy is also sometimes able to provide opportunities to do summer research overseas in both disciplines as another means of providing international experiences.

 The department encourages physics majors to gain practical experience doing research in physics during the summer.
 Students have opportunities to do sponsored summer research both on campus working with physics faculty, as well as with researchers at a variety of research institutions around the world.
 The Astronomy Program has a unique partnership with the Carnegie Observatories, based in Pasadena, which places about four Claremont students in research jobs each summer and which makes use of the Las Campanas Observatory in Chile.
-Students have done research internships at the Brookhaven National Lab, National Institute of Standards and Technology, the National Renewable Energy Laboratory, Cornell University, Harvard University, Caltech, the Jet Propulsion Laboratory, the Smithsonian and many other exceptional research institutions.
+Students have done research internships at the National Institute of Standards, the National Renewable Energy Laboratory, Cornell University, Caltech, the Jet Propulsion Laboratory, the Smithsonian and other exceptional research institutions.
 Typical programs are 10 weeks long and include a stipend as well as some assistance with summer housing.
 The College has a strong record placing students in these programs both in the sophomore and junior years.
 In some cases, these projects are extended into senior thesis exercises.

 Read more about our learning objectives: